 Discover food as ritual, plants as medicine, and the Earth as your teacher

-Awaken your joy, pleasure, and vitality through the healing power of connecting to sacred Earth
+Awaken your capacity to feel the whole spectrum of your being (joy, grief, pleasure and vitality) through the healing power of connecting to sacred Earth

 Harvest the bounty from the garden for the nourishment of the body, mind and soul